Bucknalla/sigfox-hidnseek-tutorial/README.md

 * Temperature and Pressure Sensors
 * [SIGFOX](https://sigfox.com) Enabled Module (TD 1207)
 * Arduino compatible

+Using the Sigfox network, the device can broadcast it's payload to the Sigfox Cloud, where it can be interpreted by a user's server allowing for both Uplink and Downlink messages to be sent.
+As the network is currently undergoing global rollout, please check our [coverage map](http://www.sigfox.com/coverage) for details on availability in your area!

 ## Getting started
 This tutorial assumes that you are familiar with the Arduino IDE (https://www.arduino.cc/en/Main/Software) and are running at least version **1.6.4**.